jacksonrakena/jacksonbot/README.md

     "Connections": {
       "Discord": {
         "Token": "Discord bot user token",
     "SupportServer": "An invite to the bot's home base.
+Optional.", "SupportServerId": "The ID of your support server.
 Optional."
       },
       "Spotify": {
         "ClientId": "Spotify client ID",